Arts & Culture Finance is now part of Figurative

 Arts charities make up 15% of the UK’s registered charities.
 Whether it’s a museum preserving history, a festival celebrating young voices, or a choir supporting mental health for the elderly, each inspiring organisation relies on donations to continue their vital work.

-Hear and Now, by Philharmonia Ltd, raised £22,729 to continue its intergenerational community project that brings together those affected by dementia, their carers, and young people to share stories and collaborate creatively.
+Hear and Now, by the Philharmonia, raised £22,729 to continue its intergenerational community project that brings together those affected by dementia, their carers, and young people to share stories and collaborate creatively.
 A programme participant said: ‘I’ve been coming to Hear and Now for years.
-I find it a challenge, and it makes you use your brain more and enjoy learning new things.’
+I find it a challenge, and it makes you use your brain more and enjoy learning new things.”

 Related News and Events